rdadolf/cs207/policies.md

 A lot of the material in this course is based on other classes.
 We have also heavily drawn on materials and examples found online and tried our best to give credit by linking to the original source.
 Please contact us if you find materials where the credit is missing or that you would rather have removed.

-##Projects

-For your project in this course you will work on a semester-long data time series analysis software library and database project.
-You will make the database accessible via a REST API.

-**Project Team**

-You will work closely with other classmates in a **4-5 person project team**.
-You can come up with your own teams and use Piazza to find prospective team members.
-If you can't find a partner we will team you up randomly.
-We recognize that individual schedules, different time zones, preferences, and other constraints might limit your ability to work in a team.
-If this the case, ask us for permission to work alone.
-In general, we do not anticipate that the grades for each group member will be different.
-However, we reserve the right to assign different grades to each group member based on peer assessments (see below).

 **Code**

 We expect you to write high-quality and readable, tested Python and C code.
 You should strive for doing things the right way and think about aspects such as reusability, error handling, etc. We also expect you to document your code.

 **Project Website**

-You will create a public website for your project, with a link to a demo of the project, and some REST API results.
+You will create a public website for your project, with a link to a demo of the project, documentation, and some REST API results.
 The web site should effectively summarize the main results of your project.

 **Peer Assessment**